SOLAS-TTRPG/SOLAS/Boons.md

 You can spend one **Focus** and inspire another creature.
 The target creature can roll an additional die for a roll of their choice.
 Once the extra die is used (or the creature rests), the inspiration fades.
 You can use this a number of times per rest, equal to your **Mind** score.

-## Divine Healing
+## Divine Healer
 ***Upgrades***.
 Divine Domain, Shield Master

-After every rest, you have a pool of healing equal to your **Mind score** (this doesn't stack).
-On your turn, you may spend **One Stamina** and **One Focus** to heal a creature within 6 Tiles.
-For each point of healing you use, the creature recovers R2 heart.
+You have a pool of healing ability you can draw from.
+After every rest, your pool has a number of points equal to your **Constitution Score**.
+On your turn, you may spend **One Stamina** and **One Focus** to use a point, and provide **R4 healing** to a creature within 6 Tiles.
 If you touch the creature while using this, you may use advantage when rolling.

 ## Druidic
 ***Upgrades***.
 Wild Shape, Shield Master, Skulker